Short URLs may look simple, but they play a powerful role in modern social media marketing.

 Use UTM Parameters Without Messy URLs

-UTM parameters help track the source, medium, and campaign name in your marketing links.
+Adding UTM parameters in short links help track the source, medium, and campaign name in your marketing links.
 But they make URLs look ugly and confusing.

 The short link redirects to the full UTM link behind the scenes.
 You keep full tracking capability without showing the mess to your audience.